c7hm4r/consistent-observable/README.md

 One target of the implementation of `consistent-observable` has been to minimize the count of executed computations so that unnecessary updates are being avoided.
 It was primarily developed for UI coordination but it is purpose neutral.

-## License

-Copyright (c) 2016, Christoph Müller <iblzm@hotmail.de>

-Permission to use, copy, modify, and/or distribute this software for any purpose with or without fee is hereby granted, provided that the above copyright notice and this permission notice appear in all copies.

-THE SOFTWARE IS PROVIDED "AS IS" AND THE AUTHOR DISCLAIMS ALL WARRANTIES WITH REGARD TO THIS SOFTWARE INCLUDING ALL IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS.
-IN NO EVENT SHALL THE AUTHOR BE LIABLE FOR ANY SPECIAL, DIRECT, INDIRECT, OR CONSEQUENTIAL DAMAGES OR ANY DAMAGES WHATSOEVER RESULTING FROM LOSS OF USE, DATA OR PROFITS, WHETHER IN AN ACTION OF CONTRACT, NEGLIGENCE OR OTHER TORTIOUS ACTION, ARISING OUT OF OR IN CONNECTION WITH THE USE OR PERFORMANCE OF THIS SOFTWARE.

 ## Contributing

-If you want to build the project or run the test, please replace `npm-shrinkwrap.json` by `npm-shrinkwrap.dev.json`.
-Then run `npm i` again.
-It is a work around for the multiple problems npm currently has with its npm-shrinkwrap.json files and dev dependencies (https://github.com/npm/npm/issues/6298).
+If you want to build the project or run the tests, please overwrite `npm-shrinkwrap.json` by `npm-shrinkwrap.dev.json`.
+Then run `npm i`.
+That is a work around for the multiple problems npm currently has with its npm-shrinkwrap.json files and dev dependencies (https://github.com/npm/npm/issues/6298).

 Build command: `npm run rebuild`